mdn/translated-content-de/files/de/web/api/customelementregistry/getname/index.md

 customElements.define("my-paragraph", MyParagraph);

-// Returns a reference to the my-paragraph constructor customElements.getName(MyParagraph) === "my-paragraph";
+// Return a reference to the my-paragraph constructor customElements.getName(MyParagraph) === "my-paragraph";
 ```